 Although your US driver’s license is valid in Mexico, a typical American auto insurance policy will not cover you once you cross the border.
-Some insurance companies sell additional Mexico car insurance endorsements and coverage options that extend coverage into Mexico.
-See below more information on popular Mexican car insurance companies and the best ways to stay insured when driving into America's neighbor to the south.
+Some of the most affordable insurance companies sell additional Mexico car insurance endorsements and coverage options that extend coverage into Mexico.
+See below for more information on popular Mexican car insurance companies and the best ways to stay insured when driving into America's neighbor to the south.

 Many American insurance companies provide additional coverage you can purchase for a trip to Mexico.
 Call your insurance company ahead of time to append this coverage to your policy, and be sure to remove it after you return to the states.

 Allstate’s “Mexico Tourist Auto Insurance” program partners with Mexican auto insurance companies to provide coverage south of the border.
 Allstate Mexican Tourist Auto Insurance coverage includes:

 To qualify for Allstate's Mexican auto insurance, you must have a similar US policy and be older than 21.
 Allstate does not offer coverage for rental cars in Mexico.

 Like Allstate, GEICO requires its customers to purchase a Mexico Tourist Auto Policy.
 This coverage includes standard and extended options:

 GEICO's Mexican car insurance policies are written by Grupo Nacional Provincial and El Aguila Compania de Seguros, which also provide coverage for watercraft.
 You can find coverage in Mexico for your powerboat, yacht, personal watercraft, or sailboat.

 Progressive offers coverage in Mexico for cars, RVs, and motorcycles.
 Progressive breaks its Mexican insurance coverage into three tiers: